Similar Deals Today

 Not so long ago, sourcing your consumer electronics straight from China was near impossible.
 You had to close your fingers, and hope that the unit will work out of the box.
 Not anymore.
-For the past two or so years, a new crop of Chinese retailers have revamped the entire buying experience.
+For the past two or so years, a new crop of Chinese retailers has revamped the entire buying experience.
 Now you have many Chinese players having their presence felt by shipping usable and affordable consumer electronics worldwide for free.

 As expected, budget consumer electronics come with a few compromises here and there.
 The Hi10 sports a 100% plastic body, safe for the glass touch area.
 The plastic doesn’t necessarily shout ‘cheap’ but it does downgrade the solid feel of an otherwise perfect tablet.

-Powering the Chuwi Hi10 is Intel’s latest 1.44GHz Cherry Trail Z8300, it’s a quad core CPU that can clock up to 1.84GHz.
+Powering the Chuwi Hi10 is Intel’s latest 1.44GHz Cherry Trail Z8300, it’s a quad-core CPU that can clock up to 1.84GHz.
 The Z8300 happens to be at the bottom of Cherry Trail Chips, but it does deliver decent speeds just like the older Bay Trail Z3735F.
-However, it gets a push over its older competitor in graphics performance as it supports some current features like 4K resolutions rendered at 30 frames per second (FPS) for HDMI out, USB 3.0 support and relatively high-speed MicroSD card slots.
+However, it gets a push over its older competitor in graphics performance as it supports some current features like 4K resolutions rendered at 30 frames per second (FPS) for HDMI out, USB 3.0 support, and relatively high-speed MicroSD card slots.
 So, if you have some files to watch on HD, you’re partly sorted.

 The Hi10’s 10.1-inch screen supports a maximum resolution of 1920-by-1200 pixels, which appears to be more of a square.
-The screen is sharp and bright, making one of the key features the tablet considering that it has a PPI of 224 which serves to conceal individual pixels.
+The screen is sharp and bright, making one of the key features of the tablet considering that it has a PPI of 224 which serves to conceal individual pixels.
 This does not, however, qualify as a ‘retina’ since Apple calls any screen with 264 PPI and above as a Retina Screen.
 For storage, you have a Hynix HCG8e 64GB eMMC, but if you need more you have an SD card slot supporting up to 128GB.

 The Chuwi Hi10 comes with an 8000 mAh battery, which is designed with some endurance for a basic user.
 During our tests, we managed to get 6 hours 47 minutes, which is quite good considering that it sports a bright, screen with a 1920-by-1200 resolution.
-If you need to prolong the juice, toning down the brightness and switching the system to airplane might allow you watch an HD movie for even up to 7.5-8 hours.
+If you need to prolong the juice, toning down the brightness and switching the system to airplane might allow you to watch an HD movie for even up to 7.5-8 hours.

 The Chuwi Hi10 Ultrabook Tablet PC might not be the most powerful slate tablet we’ve seen in the recent past, but it does appeal to a wider category of users.
 Budget buyers.
-It is affordably priced, but for the price you get an array of premium features: USB 3.0 port, faster MicroSD slot, HDMI support for up to 4K and a beefier screen.
+It is affordably priced, but for the price, you get an array of premium features: USB 3.0 port, faster MicroSD slot, HDMI support for up to 4K, and a beefier screen.
 That said, if you’re in the market for an affordable Windows 10 tablet that won’t look odd on your hands, then the Chuwi Hi10 is worth a long look as you shop around.